nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/mqtt-authentication.md

   noindex: false # false (default) or true
 ---

-# MQTT
+## Intra-Cluster Communication

+![MQTT Architecture Picture](mqtt.png)

-The following image shows how intra-cluster communication takes place.
-Nodes regularly report to the cluster-service-manager, and the cluster-service-manager appropriately propagates this information.
+The above image shows how intra-cluster communication takes place.
+Nodes send application status and node health reports to the cluster-service-manager.
+The cluster-service-manager then appropriately propagates this information to other nodes and the root-service-manager.
 Since the nodes report sensitive information, such as IP Addresses, we highly recommend securing the MQTT channels.

-![MQTT Architecture Picture](mqtt.png)
+{{< callout context="note" title="MQTT" icon="outline/info-circle">}}
+MQTT is a lightweight messaging Protocol that supports publishing/subscribing to named channels.
+Oakestra uses MQTT due to it's minimal network usage and low processing overhead.
+More information at [mqtt.org](https://mqtt.org/).
+{{< /callout >}}

-# MQTTS
+## MQTTS
-MQTTS supports exchanging certificates to establish a TLS-secured channel.
-For this, the server (MQTT Broker) and every client require a certificate-keyfile pair signed by the same certificate Authority (CA).
+MQTT supports the exchanging of certificates to establish a TLS secured channel.
+For this the server (MQTT Broker) and every client require a certificate-keyfile pair singed against the same certificate Authority (CA).
-The MQTT broker can be configured to only accept incoming secured connections and to identify devices by their certificate CN entry. client require a certificate-keyfile pair singed against the same certificate Authority (CA).
 The MQTT broker can be configured to only accept incoming secured connection, and to identify devices by their certificate CN entry.

-# Enable Moqsuitto Authentication
+## Enable Moqsuitto Authentication

-{{< callout context="note" title="Did you know?" icon="outline/rocket">}} The [Oakestra automation repository](https://github.com/oakestra/automation)
+{{< callout context="caution" title="Requirements" icon="outline/alert-triangle">}}
+* You have a running Oakestra deployment
+* You have at least one worker node registered
+* (Optional) The NetManager is installed and properly configured
-contains many useful scripts such as ones for [creating MQTTS certificate files](https://github.com/oakestra/automation/tree/d43f701134fdf71e1206532883006e1937c38ef9/development_cluster_management/generate_mqtts_certificates). {{< /callout >}}
+{{< /callout >}}

-The following instructions assume you know how to deploy an Oakestra cluster.
-Please consult the **Getting Started** section of the the documentation first.

-## Configuring the Cluster Manager
+### Configuring the Cluster Manager

 Navigate into the `cluster_orchestrator` directory in the oakestra repository.

 1. Configure the MQTT Broker by adding the following lines to the `mosquitto/mosquitto.conf` file: